-The Wilton Woman's Club, Inc. is a volunteer organization for women of diverse ages, backgrounds and talents, who come together for community service, philanthropy, education, and socializing.
+The Wilton Woman's Club, Inc. is a volunteer organization for women of diverse ages, backgrounds and talents, who come together for community service, philanthropy, education, and strengthening bonds between women.
 Our objectives are to serve and to learn, and we have been following this proud tradition since the club's inception in 1966, while adapting to the changing lifestyles and interests of our members.

 The Wilton Woman's Club gave its second $1000 donation to the Wilton Police Department, to fund the replenishment of the department's required supply of Narcan.
 All first responders must carry Narcan as an antidote to opioid overdoses.
 “Unfortunately, the opioid epidemic has become a significant concern not only to the larger cities but also for smaller communities such as Wilton,” says Wilton Police Chief, John P. Lynch.
 “Because of this, our community must work together to be successful, and we thank the Wilton Woman’s Club for their support.
 During times of tight fiscal budgets locally and state-wide, this donation is especially appreciated.”

 On June 5th, members of the WWC Junior Leadership Program met with Wilton Garden Club Representatives for a flower arranging class.
 The girls then delivered the arrangements to the Wilton Senior Center.
 Great job girls!

 Thank you to everyone who joined us at our 12th Annual Fashion Show Fundraiser on April 4, at Rolling Hills Country Club.

 Thank you to our generous sponsors: Bankwell, Price Financial, the Toll Family Fund, and Good Morning Wilton!

 If you were unable to attend but would like to donate, please click here:

 The WWC and JLP members and their daughters collected personal care products and raised funds for Wilton Social Services at a FREE class at the newly opened Wilton Fit Body Boot Camp center.